 Application servers and database servers are often located on different machines.
-If you are not using an NTP (Network Time Protocol) service, the clocks on different servers in your deployment may be not be synchronized.
+If you are not using a Network Time Protocol (NTP) service, the clocks on different servers in your deployment may be not be synchronized.
 Even if they are synchronized manually, clocks may "drift" over time.
 This can cause application errors when data is saved on one server then retrieved by another with a different clock time.
 Since all application servers must persist data to the same database, the database server’s time should be used when calculating timestamps.
 This ensures consistency across all servers in the deployment and reduces the likelihood of errors due to time conflicts.

 For this reason, the

 timeService bean should always be used whenever a timestamp is required.

 The time service bean queries the database for its internal timestamp.
 It calculates the difference between the database timestamp and the server’s clock time.
 When the time service’s